nautechsystems/nautilus_trader/docs/concepts/advanced/actors.md

 # Actors

 :::info
-We are currently working on this article.
+We are currently working on this guide.
 :::

 The `Strategy` class actually inherits from `Actor`, and additionally provides order management